minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 **Congrats!** You just made your first MineRL environment.
 Checkout the herobraine API reference to see many other ways to modify the world and agent.

+See complete environment code `here <https://github.com/minerllabs/minerl/tree/dev/examples/mlg_wb_specs.py>`_.

 Using the Environment
 ========================

 Now you need to solve it 🙂

-Create a new Jupyter Notebook (or Python) file in the same folder.
+Create a new Python file in the same folder.

-In order to make an instance of the MLG Water Bucket Gym, we'll need to register it with :code:`gym` then call :code:`gym.make`
+Here is some code to get you started:

+You should see a Minecaft instance open then minimize.
+Then, you should see a window that shows the agent's POV.

 .. code-block:: python

     import gym
     from mlg_wb_specs import MLGWB

+    # In order to use the environment as a gym you need to register it with gym
     abs_MLG = MLGWB()
     abs_MLG.register()
     env = gym.make("MLGWB-v0")